weyoss/redis-smq/README.md

 #### Consumer Class

-The Consumer class is the base class for all consumers.
-All consumers extends this base class and implements `consume()` method which got called once a message is received.
+The `Consumer` class is the parent class for all your consumers, which are required to implement the abstract method `consume()` from the parent class.

-Consumer classes are saved per files.
-Each consumer file represents a consumer class.
+Once a message is received, the `consume()` method get invoked with the received message as its first argument.

-A consumer class may look like:
+In a typical scenario, consumers are saved per files, so that each file represents a consumer, which can be started from CLI as shown in the example bellow.

 ```javascript
 // filename: ./examples/javascript/ns1-test-queue-consumer.js